-We make The Deuce of Spades and MoonLight tents - Cat-hole Bookshelf | TheTentLab
+We make The Deuce of Spades and MoonLight tents - Cat Holes Matter | TheTentLab

-It's all about Leaving No Trace - LNT
+Leaving No Trace - LNT

 We practice LNT in all our backcountry activities.
-It's not just about poop and being clan and polite.
+It's not just about poop and being clean and polite.
 There's a whole mode of operation to adopt.
 If you haven't heard of them, here's some refresher links:

 The